 Everyone's bought something on a whim because it seemed like a fantastic deal.
+No personal touch necessary.
 Make no mistake, the store knows it.

 The other day I was in a sporting goods store looking for a running shirt.
 I found one that I liked and went to the dressing room to try it on.
 It fit perfectly – success!